fabric8-launcher/launcher-booster-catalog/README.md

 gitRef | The git reference (tag/branch/SHA1)
 boosterDescriptorPath|  (Optional) Path in the repository specified to `booster.yaml` (defaults to `.openshiftio/booster.yaml`)

-The `booster.yaml` file is expected to have the following structure:
+The `booster.yaml` file beforementioned is expected to have the following structure:

 Name   | Description | Required | Size
 ------ | ----------- | -----    | ----